Data

 ML Tlachac and Elke Rundensteiner, “Screening for depression with retrospectively harvested private versus public text,” IEEE Journal of Biomedical and Health Informatics (BHI), volume 24, no. 11, 2020, pp. 3326-3332.

-The external Wizard-of-Oz subset of the Distress Analysis Interview Corpus contains clinical interviews with mental illness labels.
-We have leveraged the audio and transcript components of these interviews to screen for depression.
+The external Wizard-of-Oz (WOZ) and Extended-WOZ subsets of the Distress Analysis Interview Corpus (DAIC) contains clinical interviews with mental illness labels.
+We have leveraged the audio, transcript, and facial feature components of these interviews to screen for depression and PTSD.

 StudentLife